teniryte/cool-ls/README.md

 # cool-ls

-cool-ls is a convenient replacement for the `ls` command, designed to provide enhanced file and directory listing capabilities through the command line.
+**cool-ls** is a simple console utility designed to display a list of files.
+Upon installation, it adds the `l` command to the system, which shows a list of files and directories with sizes in a tree-like view, and provides the ability to search using regular expressions.

 ## Installation